Anant23452/Namaste-dev-tinder/src/readme.md

 -diffrent b/w js object and json
 -add express.json middleware to  your app
--make your sign api dynamic to recieve data from end users
+-make your sign api dynamic to recieve data from end users -api -get user from database
+-api  feed api get all the user from database at ui of anyone feed -api  get user by its id